liferay/liferay-docs/userGuide/en/chapters/03-advanced-web-content-management.markdown

 The *Reset and Propagate* button resets the merge fail count and attempts to propagate your site changes again.
 This process gives the portal administrator the opportunity to detect and fix a merge fail, when problems arise.
+This helpful process can also be done with page template merges, which follows similar steps.

 Site administrators can also add data to site template portlets.
 For example, site template administrators can add the Wiki portlet to a site template page